standardshub/the_way_we_work/community_specification_process_template.md

 ## Meetings
 * WGs are encouraged to schedule regular conference calls.
-* The Meetings MUST be announced at least, 7 days in advance for conference calls, and 1 month for face to face meetings.
+* The Meetings MUST be announced at least sevent, (7) days in advance for conference calls, and one (1) month for face-to-face meetings.
-* All the Organization members are contractually bound to the IPR policy under terms of the Membership Application and these IPR Guidelines MUST be followed.
+* All the Organization members are contractually bound to the IPR policy under terms of the Membership Application.
 * Meetings SHALL have an antitrust statement and an IPR call where a reminder of the IPR policy and the duties and obligations of members is provided.
 * A meeting attendee list MUST be produced for each meeting.
-This is necessary to determine which members can vote in a Supermajority vote if one is needed.
+This list is necessary to determine which members can vote in a Supermajority vote if one is needed.

 ## Technical Decision Making
 ### Decision Making